hsnlab/escape/escape/doc/source/index.rst

 Generic adaptation layer configuration
 **************************************

-Among the Manager configurations the `adaptation` section contains several configuration parameters which are mostly general parameters and modify the overall behaviour of the Adaptation layer.
+Among the Manager configurations the `adaptation` section also contains several configuration parameters which are mostly general parameters and have effect on the overall behaviour of the Adaptation layer.

+Schematic config description of general parameters:

     `RESET-DOMAINS-BEFORE-INSTALL`
         (:any:`bool`) Enables to send the resetting topology before an service install is initiated.